Stavanger Airport: Foreign airlines

 The oil industry has also required scheduled routes between Stavanger and Scotland, primarily to British oil center in Aberdeen.
 In addition to SAS, Air Anglia (later AirUK, KLMuk) flew the route.
-Today, this route is flown by Scandinavian Airlines, Widerøe and Eastern Airways.
-In the 1970s, KLM Royal Dutch Airlines started flights to Stavanger from Amsterdam.
-They have used the Douglas DC-9-10, Boeing 737, Fokker 100, Fokker F27 and Fokker 50 aircraft, and this route was the first operated by KLM with Fokker 70s (their first Fokker 70 is named "City of Stavanger").
-The route was operated by Braathens between 1997 and 2002.
-Today, this route is flown by the KLM five times daily by Boeing 737, Fokker 70 and Embraer ERJ-190 aircraft, the latter two aircraft operated by KLM Cityhopper.
+Today, this route is flown by Scandinavian Airlines and Widerøe.
+In the 1970s, KLM started flights to Stavanger from Amsterdam.

 Air France also operated to Stavanger, initially routing Paris–Charles de Gaulle - Stavanger - Gothenburg using Boeing 737s.
 The route later became a twice-daily direct Paris - Stavanger connection using Embraer ERJ-170 jet aircraft, until it was discontinued in October 2015.

-The Norwegian authorities have denied, among others, Northwest Airlines (since merged into Delta Air Lines) the right to start flying intercontinental flights from the United States.
-Lufthansa started in 2003 to fly twice daily to its hub in Frankfurt in Germany with the Canadair RJ-700 aircraft, but ceased flying the route in October 2015.

-In 2005, work to upgrade the terminal building started.
-A new domestic arrival hall was opened in the summer of 2005, followed by the refurbishing of the international arrival hall.
-A new international lounge finished in 2006 and a new baggage sorting system, and an extension of the check-in areas was completed in 2007.
-Avinor is working on the instrument landing system category II/LVTO approach system at the airport.
-This will allow planes to land with as little as 300 meters of horizontal visibility.

 On 15 February 2010, Scandinavian Airlines announced that Widerøe would take over their regional routes connecting airports in Western Norway, including the route from Stavanger to Kristiansand.
 SAS will retire their five Fokker 50 aircraft by November 2010, and Widerøe will take over the operations and 75 employees, and serve the routes using Q300 and Q400 aircraft.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Stavanger Airport: